Set§

 observation of this ordering is not possible.
 On the other hand, the available

-mapping and transformation methods often return a List
+mapping and transformation methods often return a List rather than a Set.

-, which unifies some methods between Map
+Set conforms to Enumerable, which unifies some methods between Map and

-is a close relative.
+List, to which Set is a close relative.

 Creation§